rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 They could be understood today as strongmen or warlords, metaphoric in some cases although the concept is universal across all ancient and modern cultures.

 In the Hebrew these giants are sometimes called *rephaim*, which refers to spirits of the dead, or as inhabitants of the underworld.
-It was believed in ancient Judaism and in Christianity that the spirits of dead *Nephilim* are among the ranks of demons.
+It was believed in ancient Judaism and in ancient Christianity that the spirits of dead *Nephilim* are among the ranks of demons.

 ???+ warning "Sethite View"
     The [Sethite View](https://www.khouse.org/articles/1997/110/) is a modern understanding of "sons of God" as referring to the male descendents of Seth, and the "daughters of men" referring to the female descendents of Cain.
-This view ignores scripture itself (both canonical and apocryphal) as well as tradition.
+This view ignores scripture itself (both canonical and apocryphal) as well as ignoring tradition.
-    The Sethite View is a naive attempt to de-mythologize the Christian mythos, attempting to make it more appealing to other worldviews (especially materialist worldviews), but ultimately creating contradictions and absurdity in the story itself.
+    The Sethite View is a naive attempt to de-mythologize the Christian mythos, attempting to make it more appealing to other worldviews (especially materialist worldviews), but ultimately it creates contradictions and absurdity in the story itself.